Pre-Disputes

 • To review consumer-submitted evidence before preparing response

-4. Add messages (optional)
+4. Add messages (when allowed)

 Communicate directly with the consumer during the pre-dispute resolution process by posting messages.
+To check if messages can be added as well as the maximum characters allowed, see allowedCapabilities.

 API endpoint: POST /v1/disputes/{disputeId}/messages